kendalharland/chip-8/README.md

 # simpleVM
-A simple virtual machine written in C++
+A stack based virtual machine written in C++